Retugbo/dbt-skew-optimisation2/README.md

 Column names, values, and distributions are anonymised

-The optimisation pattern and engineering decisions remain representative of real-world usage
+The optimisation logic remains representative of real-world systems

-This approach ensures the project is safe to share publicly while preserving technical authenticity.
+This makes the repository safe for public sharing.

-Project Structure
+8. Project Structure
 models/
   staging/
     stg_synthetic_movement.sql